tihilv/Omtt/docs/readme.md

 The first line creates an instance of Omtt which is configured to transform the template `"Hello, {{this}}!"`.
 The keyword `this` represents the current data object that is passed to Omtt in the second line (in this case it's a `"World"` string).

-Data objects might be single literals, classes or collections.
+Data objects might be single literals, classes, or collections.
 In the following example a class with two properties is used:
 ```c#
 var generator = TemplateTransformer.Create("Hello, {{this.A}} and {{this.B}}!");
 var result = await generator.GenerateTextAsync(new {A = "Alice", B = "Bob"});
 Assert.AreEqual("Hello, Alice and Bob!", result);
 ```

-The Omtt can process not only plain data objects, but nested objects as well:
+The Omtt can process not only plain data objects but nested objects as well:
 ```c#
 var generator = TemplateTransformer.Create("Hello, {{this.A.Name}} and {{this.B.Name}}!");
 var result = await generator.GenerateTextAsync(new {A = new {Id = 1, Name = "Alice"}, B = new {Id = 2, Name = "Bob"}});